 Develop expertise in design research, analysis, and design of complex interior environments.

-The first professional Master of Arts in Interior Architecture (MA in I.A.) degree is an 81-credit program designed for non-design professionals.
-The program's intent is to create interior design specialists who select an area of concentration: commercial and institutional, healthcare, residential, or sustainable interior environments.
+The first professional Master of Arts in Interior Architecture degree program creates specialists who would like to pursue interior design for commercial and institutional, healthcare, residential, or sustainable interior environments.

 Program of Study